 In terms of comfort, the backpack is slightly padded throughout.
 That padding also works sort of like a frame, so that the bag doesn’t just collapse when it’s completely empty.
 But it also helps keep you comfortable while you are wearing it.

 Did you think that was the only anti-theft feature of this Travelon pack?
 Come on!
-Of course it is not; the pack is also equipped with an RFID blocking organizer, lockdown strap and locking compartments.
-You lock to zipper pullers to the hooks, and you've successfully ensured the safety of your belongings!
+Of course, it is not; the pack is also equipped with an RFID blocking organizer, lockdown strap, and locking compartments.
+You lock zipper pullers to the hooks, and you’ve successfully ensured the safety of your belongings!